Miracle-Blue/logbook/README.md

 - 🎨 **Comprehensive UI Overlay** - Slide-in panel with color-coded logs
 - 📊 **Multiple Log Levels** - Fine, Config, Info, Warning, Severe, and Custom
 - 🔍 **Real-Time Viewing** - See logs as they happen in your app
-- 📱 **Telegram Integration** - Send logs to Telegram for remote debugging in .csv format
+- 📱 **Sever Integration** - Send logs to your sever for remote debugging in CSV format
 - 🚀 **Lightweight** - Minimal performance impact
 - 🔧 **Configurable** - Enable/disable in different environments
 - 📦 **No Dependencies** - Only depends on Flutter SDK and http package